WHO WE ARE

 She now wants to walk the Camino Trail in Spain!

-CLARITY, 21 YEARS
+CLAIRE, 21 YEARS

-We’ve been supporting Clarity for the last 12 months, she’s received scar reduction treatment to her self harm injuries, mentoring and continued support from us with her studies at National Art School in Sydney.
-Clarity wanted to do something nice for her Mum for her birthday so we sent them for a fun day at the hair salon to lift their spirits, “we can’t stop looking at ourselves in the mirror” was our feedback!
+We’ve been supporting Claire for the last 12 months, she’s received scar reduction treatment to her self harm injuries, mentoring and continued support from us with her studies at National Art School in Sydney.
+Claire wanted to do something nice for her Mum for her birthday so we sent them for a fun day at the hair salon to lift their spirits, “we can’t stop looking at ourselves in the mirror” was our feedback!
 Prior to engaging with us, she was refusing school, self harming and had attempted suicide.
 With our support and encouragement we’ve helped her gain confidence again, enough confidence to be on a trip in India with her grandpa… for a young person who could barely leave the house this is a miracle.